 Finally, established brands can use this type of marketing to promote the launch of new products or expand their reach.
 As the markets are getting more saturated, Xiachen (marketing to lower-tiers) has recently become the latest trend.
 So, consider this for your strategy, if it makes sense for your brand.

-Differentiating Chinese Influencers
+Differentiating Influencers in China

 In the context of influencers in China, these words are always mentioned.
 You may ask yourself, if there is a difference or if they all simply are modern-day word-of-mouth marketers?
 They are all influencers.
 But there is some differentiation from their Western counterparts.